-In the text we have found that King Nebuchadnezzar of the kingdom of Babylon represents the head of gold.
+In this text we have found that King Nebuchadnezzar of the kingdom of Babylon represents the head of gold.
 The kingdom of Babylonian Empire reigned from 605 B.C. to 539 B.C.
 The next kingdom to follow which was inferior to Babylon was Medio-Persia Empire.
 This kingdom is symbolized in the breast of silver on the statue.
 They reigned from 539 B.C. to 331 B.C.
 The third kingdom of bronze on the statue became the Grecian Empire with Alexander the Great leading out with his military victories all over the then known world.
 The Grecian kingdom reigned from 331 B.C. to 168 B.C.
 The fourth kingdom to follow on the statue was the legs made of iron.
-This kingdom symbolized the Roman Empire reigning from 168 B.C. to 476 A.D.
+This kingdom symbolized the Roman Empire reigning from 168 B.C. to AD 476.
 The last kingdom on earth is the divided nations of Europe and all over the earth symbolized with iron and clay on the statute.
 Then God will set up a kingdom which will destroy all these political and military kingdoms on earth.
 Gods’ kingdom will last for ever.

 O.K!
 Now we have got this far, we have to make a parallel of these kingdoms through the time of history, with the statue in Dan 2: and with the four beast in Dan 7: